Last Updated on March 15, 2021

 For benchrest shooting, you need the highest possible precision and this scope can perfectly take care of your desired precision with its premium zero lockings and zero resetting for the target turrets.
 With this Mil-dot scope, you will get the most consistent and the most precise adjustment features.

 Its 30mm tube is built on a platform of true strength to house the top-class multi-emerald coated lenses.
 The lenses come with flip-open caps to provide great usability.
 The tube is sealed filled with nitrogen.
-Therefore, you will get shockproof, fog-proof, and rain-proof performance from this scope for 22lr benchrest shooting.
+Therefore, you will get shockproof, fog-proof, and rain-proof performance from this scope for a 22lr benchrest shooting.

 The scope comes with a new enhancing system called the EZ-TAP illumination along with two color modes (red/green).
 The tube is designed to achieve the maximum light transmission for the best clarity.
 And you can always change the color and get the same precision all along.